What is this project about ?

 - Discussing what these principles mean in the context of the Dunsmuir to Deep Bay areas, and in the context of village centres and village planning.
 Considering questions like what is working well?
 What isn't working as well?
 Why?

 - Looking at solutions/options.

 - Incorporate results into the Electoral Area 'H' OCP/Regional Growth Strategy.

-The work program is built around a public participation process which provides opportunities for all interested residents, business owners, community interest groups and government agencies to become involved.
-A key goal and challenge of the project is to encourage those people, groups or agencies who are most affected by an issue, or that have an ability to assist in understanding or problem solving around an issue, to participate.
+The work program is built around a public participation process which provided opportunities for all interested residents, business owners, community interest groups and government agencies to become involved.
+A key goal and challenge of the project was to encourage those people, groups or agencies who are most affected by an issue, or that have an ability to assist in understanding or problem solving around an issue, to participate.

 Toll Free: 1-877-607-4111